akimd/bison/README-hacking.md

 suites run by `make check`.
 The test results are in local `*.log` files (e.g., `$build/examples/c/calc/calc.log`).

+To check only the examples, run `make check-examples`.
+To check just one example,

+    make check-examples TESTS='examples/c/bistromathic/bistromathic.test'

 ### The Main Test Suite
 The main test suite, in tests/, is written on top of GNU Autotest, which is part of Autoconf.
 Run `info autoconf 'Using Autotest'` to read the